-Troubled debt restructurings provide for modifications to repayment terms; more specifically, modifications to loan interest rates.
-Management performs an impairment analysis at the time of restructuring and periodically thereafter.
-Any reserve required is recorded through a provision to the allowance for loan losses.
+The Bank may modify loans to borrowers experiencing financial difficulty by providing modifications to repayment terms; more specifically, modifications to loan interest rates.
+Management performs an analysis at the time of loan modification.
+Any reserve required is recorded through a provision to the allowance for credit losses on loans.